absmach/magistrala-docs/docs/lora.md

 ### Route Map

 The lora-adapter use [Redis][redis] database to create a route map between both systems.
-As in Mainflux we use Channels to connect Things, LoRa Server uses Applications to connect Devices.
+As in Magistrala we use Channels to connect Things, LoRa Server uses Applications to connect Devices.

-The lora-adapter uses the matadata of provision events emitted by Mainflux system to update his route map.
-For that, you must provision Mainflux Channels and Things with an extra metadata key in the JSON Body of the HTTP request.
+The lora-adapter uses the matadata of provision events emitted by Magistrala system to update his route map.
+For that, you must provision Magistrala Channels and Things with an extra metadata key in the JSON Body of the HTTP request.
 It must be a JSON object with key `lora` which value is another JSON object.
 This nested JSON object should contain `app_id` or `dev_eui` field.
 In this case `app_id` or `dev_eui` must be an existent Lora application ID or device EUI:

 **Channel structure:**